eddiesosera/skate-360/README.md

   }
 ```

-After the Looping function we have an ``ngOnInit` so that in site init we call all the relevant data that will be displayed in the warehouse card.
+After the Looping function, we have an ``ngOnInit`, so in site init, we call all the relevant data that will be displayed in the warehouse card.

 ```
     // to get all the location data